Panzer II: Main production models

 A few minor changes were made in the Ausf.
 C version, which became the standard production model from June 1938 through April 1940.
-A total of 1,113 examples of Ausf. c, A, B, and C tanks were built from March 1937 through April 1940 by Alkett, FAMO, Daimler-Benz, Henschel, MAN, MIAG, and Wegmann.
+A total of 1,113 examples of Ausf. c, A, B, and C tanks were built from March 1937 through April 1940 by Alkett, FAMO, Daimler-Benz, Henschel, MAN, MIAG, and Wegmann & Co.
 These models were almost identical and were used in service interchangeably.
 This was the most widespread tank version of the Panzer II.
 Earlier versions of Ausf.
 C have a rounded hull front, but many had additional armour plates bolted on the turret and hull front.
 Some were also retro-fitted with commander's cupolas.